On Kazhdan-Yom Din asymptotic Schur orthogonality for K-finite matrix coefficients: Introduction

 \end{thm}

+\begin{rem} It is well-known that an irreducible, tempered representation as in Theorem \ref{Main} is unitarisable.
+We have chosen the somewhat redundant formulation above to emphasize that the unitarity of the representation plays a crucial role in the following.
+From now on, if $(\pi,H)$ is a tempered, irreducible representation we will implicitly assume that $\pi$ acts unitarily with respect to the inner product on $H$. \end{rem}

-We need to modify the strategy above to account for the fact that the space of $K$-finite vectors of a Hilbert space representation $(\pi,H)$ of a real semisimple group does not afford a representation of $G$.
+We need to modify the strategy above to account for the fact that the space of $K$-finite vectors of a unitary representation $(\pi,H)$ of a real semisimple group does not afford a representation of $G$.
 It is, however, an admissible $(\mathfrak{g},K)$-module. \\

-Our approach relies crucially on the admissibility of irreducible, Hilbert representations of reductive Lie groups, a foundational theorem proved by Harish-Chandra.
-The theory of admissible $(\mathfrak{g},K)$-modules then provides us with the appropriate version of Schur's lemma for $(\mathfrak{g},K)$-invariant forms (Definition \ref{gkinvform}).\\
+Our approach relies crucially on the admissibility of irreducible, unitary representations of reductive Lie groups, a foundational theorem proved by Harish-Chandra.
+The theory of admissible $(\mathfrak{g},K)$-modules then provides us with the appropriate version of the Schur lemma for $(\mathfrak{g},K)$-invariant forms (Definition \ref{gkinvform}).

 Hence, we are reduced to verify that $D(\cdot,v_{2},\cdot,v_{4})$ and $D(v_{1},\cdot,v_{3},\cdot)$ are, indeed, $(\mathfrak{g},K)$-invariant.
 Having established this, to conclude the proof of Theorem \ref{Main}, we can argue as in \cite[Section 4]{KYD}. \\